 Optic Description and Features

-Both the mini red dot sights have a compact design, but the Viper profile is lower and works best with handguns.
-The Venom offers you 3 MOA red dot with a 6 MOA red dot making it ideal to use with long guns and handguns.
-The Viper only offers you a 6 MOA dot.
+Both sights have a compact design, but the Viper profile is lower and works best with handguns, offering a 6 MOA dot.
+The Venom offers you 3 MOA red dot making it ideal to use with long guns and handguns.

 Both of them have a durable aluminum construction with fully multi-layered coated lenses.
 The multi-coated lens helps increase light transmission while reducing glares providing extreme clarity.
-The Venom objective lens size measures 26.5mm compared to the Viper’s that is 24mm.
+The Venom objective lens size measures 26.5mm compared to the other one, that is 24mm.
 Both offer a 1x magnification power.

 What makes the Viper stand out from the latter is it allows you to co-witness it with suppressor pistol sights.
 Where the Venom excels is the user-friendly design as the battery compartments at the top compared to the Viper.
 With the structure, you can leave the optic mounted during a battery change.

-Both the mini red dot sights have a matte finish with waterproof and shockproof construction to protect it from the elements.
+Both sights have a matte finish with waterproof and shockproof construction to protect it from the elements.
 The brightness controls located on the side of both and easily accessible.
 The MOA settings are set into the body and guard it against unintentional changes.

 What’s more, is that both provide you ten levels of brightness settings with the Viper controlled manually and the Venom offers you auto and manual modes.
 The Viper uses a CR 2032 battery but has the same battery life of 150-hours as the Venom using a CR1632 battery.